Max Beckmann: Themes

 Unlike several of his avant-garde contemporaries, Beckmann rejected non-representational painting; instead, he took up and advanced the tradition of figurative painting.
 He greatly admired not only Cézanne and Van Gogh, but also Blake, Rembrandt, and Rubens, as well as Northern European artists of the late Middle Ages and early Renaissance, such as Bosch, Bruegel, and Matthias Grünewald.
 His style and method of composition are partially rooted in the imagery of medieval stained glass.

-Engaging with the genres of portraiture, landscape, still life, and history painting, his diverse body of work created a very personal but authentic version of modernism, one with a healthy deference to traditional forms.
+Beckmann often worked with paintings with themes of portraiture, landscape, still life, and history painting.
+His diverse body of work created a very personal but authentic version of modernism, one with a healthy deference to traditional forms.
 Beckmann reinvented the religious triptych and expanded this archetype of medieval painting into an allegory of contemporary humanity.

 From his beginnings in the fin de siècle to the period after World War II, Beckmann reflected an era of radical changes in both art and history in his work.
 Many of Beckmann's paintings express the agonies of Europe in the first half of the 20th century.
 Some of his imagery refers to the decadent glamor of the Weimar Republic's cabaret culture, but from the 1930s on, his works often contain mythologized references to the brutalities of the Nazis.
 Beyond these immediate concerns, his subjects and symbols assume a larger meaning, voicing universal themes of terror, redemption, and the mysteries of eternity and fate.

 His Self-Portrait with Horn (1938), painted during his exile in Amsterdam, demonstrates his use of symbols.
 Musical instruments are featured in many of his paintings; in this case, a horn that the artist holds as if it were a telescope by which he intends to explore the darkness surrounding him.
 The tight framing of the figure within the boundaries of the canvas emphasize his entrapment.
 Art historian Cornelia Stabenow terms the painting "the most melancholy, but also the most mystifying, of his self-portraits".